 Novak Djokovic (eight titles) and Roger Federer (six titles) have dominated in that stretch, with Marat Safin (2005), Rafael Nadal (2009) and Stan Wawrinka (2014) filling in the blanks.

 The women’s side is a different story

-If the men’s side reads like a foregone conclusion, then the women’s draw looks more like a crap shoot than a form line that can be followed.
+If the men’s side reads like a foregone conclusion, then the women’s draw has looked more like a crap shoot in recent years.